Cervical screening

 Continue reading below

-What is a cervical screening test?
+What is cervical screening?

 Cervical screening looks for the human papillomavirus (HPV) which can cause abnormal cells on the cervix.
 Cervical screening samples are tested for types of HPV that can cause cervical cancer.
+Cervical screening is a free service on the NHS.

+Most HPV infections are temporary, and slightly abnormal cells often go away on their own when the virus clears.
+However, if HPV persists, abnormal cells can, if left untreated, turn into cancer over time.
 You are very unlikely to develop cervical cancer if you have regular cervical screening tests at the times advised by your doctor.
 If the test shows any abnormality, you will have treatment to stop you ever getting cancer of the cervix.
 So, an abnormal test usually does not mean you have cancer.
 It means you should have some treatment to stop you getting cancer.

 The HPV vaccination programme started in 2008. if you have had this vaccination, you should still have cervical screening tests, as the vaccine does not protect against all types of HPV.
+If you were not vaccinated against HPV, but you are now aged under 25, you can access the vaccine via your GP.
+Some people who are considered to be at higher risk can access the vaccine via a sexual health clinic - more detail on this is in the further reading section.

 The cervix is the lowest part of the womb (uterus).
 It is often called the neck of the womb.
 It is inside the vagina.
-If you were to put a clean finger into your vagina as far as it will go, you might be able to feel your cervix deep inside.
+If you were to put a clean finger into your vagina as far as it will go, you should be able to feel your cervix deep inside.

-You will be asked to remove your clothing from the waist down.
-If you wear a loose skirt, you may only need to remove your knickers.
-You will be asked to lie on your back on the examination couch.
-You should bend your knees, put your ankles together and let your knees fall open.
+Procedure.
 A doctor or nurse will put an instrument called a speculum into your vagina.
 The speculum is put in while it is shut.
 The doctor or nurse then gently opens it.
 This opens the vagina and allows the cervix to be seen (at the top of the vagina).
-The doctor or nurse then uses a thin plastic stick with a small brush at the end to gently scrape some cells from the surface of the cervix.
-The cells that are obtained on the brush are sent away to be examined in the laboratory.
+The doctor or nurse then uses a thin plastic stick with a small soft brush at the end to gently scrape some cells from the surface of the cervix.
+The cells that are obtained on the brush are sent away to be tested for HPV.

 Vaginal speculum and cervical brush